LOG-TAG/openmobster/trunk/cloud/binary-release/src/main/assembly/README.txt

 Android - Contains the binaries to be installed on the Android Platform.

-iPhone - Contains the XCode projects used to compile and create a Showcase App. 'mobilecloudlib' is the static library implementing the OpenMobster infrastructure.
+iPhone - Contains the XCode projects used to compile and create a Sample App. 'mobilecloudlib' is the static library implementing the OpenMobster infrastructure.
-'CloudManager' is the Showcase App.
+'SampleApp' is the Sample App.

 AppCreator - A Maven-based Mobile App Development Tool along with some sample apps

+Samples - Contains Sample Apps to learn how to use the OpenMobster Platform

 docs - App Developer Guide and API documentation